MG-2025P03/physics/docs/Physics/3 Waves/Waves.md

 $$r_i - r_j = n \lambda$$

-These points are where the displacement (\Psi) achieves its maximum, resulting in amplification.
+These points are where the displacement $(\Psi)$ achieves its maximum, resulting in amplification.
 3. Destructive Interference (Cancellation):
 Destructive interference occurs when waves meet out of phase, i.e., the peak of one wave aligns with the trough of another.
-This occurs when the path difference is an odd multiple of half the wavelength ((n + \frac{1}{2})\lambda):
+This occurs when the path difference is an odd multiple of half the wavelength $(n + \frac{1}{2})\lambda$:

 $$
 r_i - r_j = (n + \frac{1}{2}) \lambda
 $$

-These points are where the displacement (\Psi) is minimized or nullified.
+These points are where the displacement $(\Psi)$ is minimized or nullified.
 4. Spatial Patterns:

 Constructive Zones: Form a lattice of high-amplitude nodes where constructive interference dominates.
 Destructive Zones: Occur as a grid-like pattern of nodal lines between the constructive nodes.

 5. Temporal Analysis:
-The time-dependent factor (-\omega t) governs the oscillation of patterns, ensuring that regions of constructive and destructive interference fluctuate over time, causing the interference pattern to move dynamically on the water surface.
+The time-dependent factor $(-\omega t)$ governs the oscillation of patterns, ensuring that regions of constructive and destructive interference fluctuate over time, causing the interference pattern to move dynamically on the water surface.
 However, the general stationary pattern remains the same.

 ## Conclusion